Step 4: Finding the perfect home

 Using these tips you should be able to narrow your search down to a few houses that you really like the look of, in an area that you think would suit you best.

-Before you run in and view them all, it’s some to have a chat with your mortgage advisor and get an agreement in principle.
+Before you run in and view them all, it’s time to have a chat with your mortgage advisor and get an agreement in principle.